-- 5.3.1.
-Institution fee is a reasonable fee for the use of the institution's premises.
-Institution fee is allowed if supported by an original official document from the institution.
-Such fee on using facilities in government owned hospitals; the institution should comply with the related laws/regulations on management of state's assets. - 5.3.2.
-Institution fee should not be more than the total speaker fee paid for the same event.
-However, in some cases it may exceed the total speaker fees only if there is an official tariff certified by the institution signed by the authorized person. - 5.3.3.
-Listing fees may also be known as hospital formularies, product listing, hospital listings, product registration and other similar terms with the same nature; is not allowed for government owned. - 5.3.4.
-Institutional fee and listing fee must be paid to the institution's bank account, not to any other alternative bank account (including but not limited to bank account of Division, Department, Sub-Department, and Medical Association). - 5.3.5.
-For listing purpose, it is required to obtain an original official letter from the institution (on institution's letterhead, signed and stamped).
-This letter should be signed by the authorized person of the institution. - 5.3.6.
-Member Company is allowed to provide its product with a limit of maximum 10 units per SKU per hospital, if required for initial listing only.
+- 5.3.1 Institution fee is a reasonable fee for the use of the Institution's premises.
+Institution fee is allowed if supported by an original official document from the Institution.
+Such fee on using facilities in government owned hospitals; the Institution should comply with the related laws/regulations on management of state's assets. - 5.3.2 Institution fee should not be more than the total speaker fee paid for the same event.
+However, in some cases it may exceed the total speaker fees only if there is an official tariff certified by the Institution signed by the Authorized Person. - 5.3.3 Listing fees may also be known as hospital formularies, product listing, hospital listings, product registration and other similar terms with the same nature; is not allowed for government owned hospital. - 5.3.4 Institutional fee and listing fee must be paid to the Institution's bank account, not to any other alternative bank account (including but not limited to bank account of Division, Department, Sub-Department, and Medical Association). - 5.3.5 For listing purpose, it is required to obtain an original official letter from the Institution (on institution's letterhead, signed and stamped).
+This letter should be signed by the Authorized Person of the Institution. - 5.3.6 Member Company can provide its product with a limit of maximum 10 units per SKU per hospital, if required for initial listing only.

-5.4.
-Association Fee
+5.4 Association Fee

-- 5.4.1.
-Member Company can collaborate with Medical Association in conducting Member Company's scientific event, provided there is a legitimate business need. - 5.4.2.
-A reasonable association fee for such collaboration is allowed if supported by an official letter from Medical Association. - 5.4.3.
-Association fee must be paid to the Medical Association's bank account.
+- 5.4.1 Member Company can collaborate with Medical Association in conducting Member Company's scientific event, provided there is a legitimate business need. - 5.4.2 A reasonable association fee for such collaboration is allowed if supported by an official letter from Medical Association. - 5.4.3 Association fee must be paid to the Medical Association's bank account.